brooksmtownsend/wascc-dev-site/content/tutorials/first-actor/create_host.md

 Remember that the seed is private, treat it as a secret.
 ```

 The _Public Key_ value is used to identify and validate the actor module.
+If you lost the _Public Key_ output from `wash keys gen`, you can also find it again by running `wash claims inspect` with your signed `wasm` binary.
 So copy the Public Key into the call to `host.bind_actor`:

 ```rust
 host.bind_actor(